charleskoffler/clprolf/README.md

 A slogan for simol language and framework could be "Facilitate And Guarantee Object-Oriented Programming", as well as Java is "Write Once, Run Everywhere".
 Official repository of the new programming language simol, which is a superset of Java, and about Simol Java Framework both.
 The simol framework is a java framework with pure annotations, to leverage Simol language in Java, it has the same goal.
 So I will talk about the language, but this could be applied for those who are interested in the simol java framework.
 A simol C# framework is present too, for the C# users, as well as a Simol PHP 8 Framework.
 Simol is the fruit of a reflection on how could we use OOP objects.
-The definition of simol is not so long, and it's relatively fast to get an overview.
-Simol is a programming language designed for clarity, simplicity, and ease of use.
+It is a programming language designed for clarity, simplicity, and ease of use.
 It aims to follow the fundamental theorem of software engineering, by adding a layer of indirection, especially for classes and interfaces.
 The language, and frameworks, inherently embeds good object oriented principles, and significant design patterns, which is a unique feature in programming languages.
-It well aligns with Domain-driven Design(DDD).
 The language's approach is, at the same time, to support and ease the algorithms writing, thanks to classes and interfaces types, and to modifiers addition.
-I'm looking for persons interested in testing the language, or more if they like.

 One of the main goal, or perhaps the most important goal in simol, is to make possible to write programs that we would think quite impossible or very hard to write.
 The approach to master and make intuitive and fun the objects and class components aims to make almost totally direct or intuitive the programming task.
 Writing code with pleasure and fun, make it interesting, all this should be permitted with simol approach.
 While aiding in thinking of one solution to solve the writing problems, simol aims to aid in eventually seeing all other possible solutions.
 Indeed all the possible interpretations should help to bring different ways to solve the problem, and mastering it.
 The conception of the applications should become more human-like and manageable.

 The simol framework could bring an interesting solution for those who want to make easier java code writing.
 This is of course also possible with the C# and PHP versions.
 The simol framework brings solutions for coding with ease and fun, while keeping a great codebase quality.
 Teaching is concerned, but we're talking for other programmers too, who would look for such facilitating solutions.
 Scientists could be concerned, but computer scientists and developers too, who could look for concrete and easy solutions for programming.

-Simol frameworks contain a "beginners" package, which is composed by four classes and two interfaces, for each class and interface kind.
-For example, the SimuRealWorldObj class, or CompatInterfVersion interface.
-They are considered as the four root classes for simol, and can be used instead of the corresponding annotation, or in addition.
-As well as java has 'Object' class as a root of all classes, we have such root classes.
-About the interfaces, each interface must implement one of the root interface of simol, and not only the mother interface.
-The main interfaces in simol are CompatInterfVersion and CompartInterfCapacity.
-The developper who want to slowly move to simol, while keeping a pure object-oriented mindset, can inherit all his root classes or interfaces with them.
-They allow the transition to simol while keeping their coding style.
-Once the programmer would have integrated the concepts, he could use all annotations instead.
-And he can keep an inheritance vision of the roles in mind, if he prefers.

 Simol's design started in 2019, and now it's quite stable.
-I needed it for my own purposes and work, and I have tested the concepts in my work and home programming since 2019.
+I needed it for my own purposes and work, and I have tested the concepts in my work and home programming.
 I especially seek out persons who want to test the language or the simol framework for java, C# and PHP8.
 If people are interested, they can participate further in discussions, writing example code, or writing tools, for example, or submitting evolution ideas for simol.
 I put code examples, language description in the main README file, simol compiler and annotation framework for java.
 I'll try to collorate with other repositories by using simol framework, for supporting but as a way to demonstrate practical usage of simol.